Owenjeong/owenjeong.github.io/_pages/about.md

 ## Hello!
 Welcome to my note

-Hi, this is Owen Jeong (Seungwon Jeong), who is an accountant and programmer.
+Hi, this is Owen Jeong (Seungwon Jeong), who is a financial analyst and programmer.

 I have been trying to figure out how to merge finance and programming.